Cacti/rrdproxy/README.md

 ### Recommended Requirements

-All minimum requirements must be met, though the following are more optinal:
+All minimum requirements must be met, though the following are more optional:

 - PHP Version 7.3 or higher
   Include all minimum recommendation modules